thundercore/developers-portal/docs-en/get-wallet.md

 ![alt-text](assets/img/new_hub_en/send_en.PNG)

 This page shows the balance of your TT.
-You can enter the address you want to send to in the blank.
+You can enter the address you want to send to in the field.

 You can also send out your token to another address via QR code scanner.